ashwin-M-D/DM-Gym/documentation/Environments/1_Working_with_environements.md

     obs, reward, done, info = env.step(action)
 ```

-The returned values are explained below:
+The returned values are explained here:

-1. obs: This is just the next observation which is fed into the RL model
+1. obs: This is just the next observation which is fed into the RL model.
-2. reward: This is a measure as to how well the previous action was for that previous state
+2. reward: This is a measure as to how well the previous action was for that state.
 3. done: The environment has reached a terminal state now.
 4. info: is a dictionary but is usually empty.
 It is mainly used for debugging purposes.

-Once done changes from false to true, you can reset the environment as shown above and continue the training process.
+Once "done" changes from false to true, you can reset the environment as shown above and continue the training process.